Changing Faces (group)

-Visit Me and breakup

-Their third record breaking album Visit Me was released in Autumn 2000.
-The album’s first single "That Other Woman" received worldwide success on the R&B charts and became a hit on the Billboard Dance Club Play chart peaking at number five.
-Their third Single "Just Us" received slim chances of little promotion leading to lawsuits against the record labels for ownership of their entire catalog's discography, masters of every note sung, and recorded throughout their first half of their contracts.

-In 2006, Cassandra Lucas sang background vocals on "Special Girl" for Donell Jones' album Journey of a Gemini.

 In August 2009, a new Changing Faces song was leaked online called "Crazy Luv".
 The song was rumored to be on their new album, but was not confirmed by Lucas or Rose to be their comeback single off their new album, which was rumored to be released sometime in 2012.

 On September 18, 2011, during a special appearance at the RnB Spotlight Concert with Lil Mo' at BB King's Blues Club in NYC, Changing Faces member Lucas announced on Kempire Radio and on YouKnowIGotSoul.com that she and Rose were in the recording studio working on a new Changing Faces project that would be released in 2012, with a new single being released soon.
 She also stated that the group never broke up and was working with R. Kelly on new music.

 On April 3, 2013, Changing Faces released a new single "Hate Love" via iTunes.
 A music video was filmed but was not released.

-In 2014, Changing Faces was scheduled to perform at an Rhythm & Blues Superstars concert in the United Kingdom - however, Rose brought along Reefy Scott whom is also the new member of the group to tour and perform without telling Lucas.
+In 2014, Changing Faces was scheduled to perform at an Rhythm & Blues Superstars concert in the United Kingdom - however, Rose brought along Reefy Scott who is also the new member of the group to tour and perform without telling Lucas.
 As a result, Lucas filed a lawsuit towards Rose - despite the duo mutually agreeing to halt any plans for a reunion.

-Solo work
+Other ventures

 In September 2013, it was announced that Cassandra Lucas was working on a solo album in addition to forming a new label CRC Musik with her husband Noel “Chris” Absolam and business partner Richard Smith.
 Her debut solo single, "Damn" was released on September 3, 2013.
 She released subsequent singles "Music & a Beat" in July 2017 as well as "Give Love a Chance" and "I Love You" later that year.